Part 6·6.4·16 min read

 Pharmacogenomics: Variants That Affect Drug Response

-DPYD: variants reduce dihydropyrimidine dehydrogenase activity → severely reduced 5-fluorouracil (chemotherapy) clearance → potentially fatal toxicity.
+DPYD: reduce dihydropyrimidine dehydrogenase activity → severely reduced 5-fluorouracil (chemotherapy) clearance → potentially fatal toxicity.
 CPIC guidelines recommend DPYD genotyping before 5-FU prescription.

 The Growing Burden of VUS

-The long-term trend: more evidence, better algorithms, and larger databases are progressively reclassifying VUS as either pathogenic or benign — making clinical sequencing progressively more interpretable.
+The long-term trend: more evidence, better algorithms, and larger databases are progressively reclassifying VUS as either pathogenic or benign — making clinical progressively more interpretable.